nuejs/nue/packages/templates/nuejs.org/docs/contributing.md

 I'm **Tero Piirainen**, Nue's creator.
 I've spent 25+ years building for the web across the entire stack - from cloud infrastructure to the intersection of HTML and CSS where _design engineering_ happens.
 This full perspective is shaping Nue's architecture from the ground up.

+### Vision matters
+I have strong opinions about Nue's direction.
+I'm protective of the principles that make Nue unique and powerful.

-## Work happens in bursts
+### Work happens in bursts
 I work in bursts.
 This means gaps in community responses, delayed pull request reviews, and periods of radio silence.
-Progress might look slow from the outside, but I'm working constantly according to the [roadmap](roadmap)
+Progress might look slow from the outside, but I'm working constantly according to the [roadmap](roadmap).
+Right now I'm implementing website hosting and multi-site deployments.

-## Vision matters
-I have strong opinions about Nue's direction.
-I'm protective of the principles that make Nue unique and powerful.

-## Contributing code
+### How to help
-I'm not accepting pull requests right now.
-Reviewing contributions takes time away from building the foundation.
+I'm not accepting pull requests right now because reviewing contributions takes time away from building the foundation.
+But you can help in other ways:

-However, if you love CSS and have professional experience building design systems, I'd love to work on this together somehow.
-Rare people today think outside the component-first mindset.
-If this describes you, reach out on [Slack][slack].

-## How to help

 **Build with it** - Use Nue for real projects.
 Break things.
 Tell us what broke.